 To the extent that the Group's internet banking activities involve the storage and transmission of confidential information, security breaches could expose the Group to possible liability and damage the Group's reputation.
 The Group's networks may be vulnerable to unauthorised access, computer viruses and other disruptive problems.
 Costs incurred in rectifying any such disruptive problems may be high and may adversely affect the Group's business, financial condition and results of operations.
 Concerns regarding security risks may deter the Group's existing and potential customers from using its internet banking products and services.
-Eliminating computer viruses and alleviating other security problems may result in interruptions, delays or termination of service to users accessing the Group's Cyberbanking services.
-Undetected defects in software products that the Group uses when providing its Cyberbanking services, and the Group's inability to sustain a high volume of traffic, may have a material adverse effect on the Group's internet banking business.
+Eliminating computer viruses and alleviating other security problems may result in interruptions, delays or termination of service to users accessing the Group's Cyberbanking services, and the Group's inability to sustain a high volume of traffic, may have a material adverse effect on the Group's internet banking business.